Your guide to NFL rule changes for the 2018 season

 Body weight into the QB

 For years, roughing the passer has included a prohibition of "unnecessarily or violently throwing down" the quarterback or landing "on top of him with all or most of the defender's weight."
-But after seeing injuries occur even when the contact falls short of a violent throwdown, most notably when Green Bay Packers quarterback Aaron Rodgers broke his collarbone, the league has asked officials call it tighter in 2018.
+But after seeing injuries occur even when the contact falls short of a violent throwdown, most notably when Green Bay Packers quarterback Aaron Rodgers broke his collarbone, the league has asked officials to call it tighter in 2018.

 Per the instructions: "The defender is responsible for avoiding landing on the quarterback when taking him to the ground."